Sladozevik/CarND-Vehicle-Detection-master/writeup_template.md

 ![alt text][image6]

-#### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...

-#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 2. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using parameters in cell 14.